Jorgearredondoe/desafio-fapro/README.md

 - Uf Detail Api: `http://127.0.0.1:8000/uf/DD-MM-YYYY/`

 For the Uf Detail Api the date must be in the format `DD-MM-YYYY` to receive a `200` Response.
 The Uf List will not show any data unless the Uf Detail Api endpoint is called first.
-This is because the scrapper (beautifulsoup4) will search and update the database with the whole year of uf data of the year that is requested.
+This is because the scrapper (beautifulsoup4) will search and update the database with the whole year of UF data of the year that is requested.

 For example:

 I request `http://127.0.0.1:8000/uf/01-02-2022` and the scrapper will search for the data and update the django UF table with the whole year 2022.
 Now i can request `http://127.0.0.1:8000/uf/` and it will list the data of year 2022 (and the other data that already was stored in the table).
 If i do a request for the same year (`http://127.0.0.1:8000/uf/20-06-2022`) the scrapper will not search for the data again, because it already exists in the database.

-I included a Postman Collection named `UF-Endpoints.postman_collection.json` that can be imported in Postman and used to request the API (Remember to run it to try this examples).
+Also I included a Postman Collection named `UF-Endpoints.postman_collection.json` that can be imported in Postman and used to request the API (Remember to run the app to try this examples).

 Now Enjoy 😎